 A: Yes, there are several.
 Abortion may cause complications in subsequent pregnancies.
 There is a higher incidence of placenta previa (the placenta covering the opening to the uterus) in subsequent pregnancies, as well as pre-term birth and low birth rates.
 These risks increase with increasing numbers of abortions.
-There is also a controversial link between abortion and breast cancer, but the evidence does suggest an increase risk of about 30% fro breast cancer for women who have had an abortion.
-In contrast, carrying an infant to term reduces the risk of breast cancer.
-These risks have recently been summarized in an article in the Linacre Quarterly (V72, pp44, 2005).
+There is also a peer-reviewed confirmed link between abortion and breast cancer; such evidence does suggest an increase risk of about 30% fro breast cancer for women who have had an abortion.
+In contrast, carrying an infant to term reduces the Aug.
+2014).